ScreamingSandals/BedWars/docs/config.md

 # Show countdown timer in generator holograms
 # true  = shows time until next resource spawn
 spawner-holograms-countdown: true
-# Allow players to take damage when not inside an arena
+# Controls whether players take damage when outside the arena boundaries
+# (falling into the void, walking past the arena border, etc.).
-# false = disables damage outside arena
+# True  = players will take damage outside the arena and may die if not returning quickly.
+# False = players will not take damage outside the arena.
 damage-when-player-is-not-in-arena: false
 # Remove unused target blocks (beds/anchors) automatically
 # Helps keep arena clean after rebuild